 Plus500 requires a minimum deposit of €100, while Libertex (Forex Club) requires a minimum deposit of $10.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while Libertex (Forex Club) offers spreads of -1.
-Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+From our testing we found Plus500 offers spreads of 0.8, while Libertex (Forex Club) offers spreads of N/A. Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or Libertex (Forex Club)?

 Plus500 offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)..
 Neither have Spread Betting Looking at total tradeable symbols, Plus500 has 2800, compared to 300 from Libertex (Forex Club).

 Can I trade cryptocurrency with Plus500 or Libertex (Forex Club)?